dribnet/purvs/README.md

 The quads are currently filled with a darker colour which helps me when I am coding the points of the quads as I can see where the quad actually is.

+Another problem is that I might need 2 quads for some of the letters eg. x and z so will figure this out tomorrow

 The twelve parameters per letter:
   * `Yshift1` : top of line position for first line
   * `Yshift2` : top of line position for second line